avidenic/warehouse/README.md

 ## How to run the app
 First, clone the repository.
 Make sure you have installed Visual Studio 2019 - Preview version.
 Community edition will do.
 Check both dekstop development and web development when installing.
 Open terminal/command line tool in root folder of this repository and check dotnet SDK version by typing: "dotnet --version".
 It should be "3.0.100-preview9-014004".
 If it is not, install it from preview channel: https://dotnet.microsoft.com/download/dotnet-core/3.0

 After all the checks, open the solution.
-Right click on the server application project, select properties and go to "Debug" section.
+Right click on the "NiceLabel.Demo.Server" project, select properties and go to "Debug" section.
 Add new environment variable called "ASPNETCORE_ENVIRONMENT" with value "Development".
 Save the file.

 A new folder called "Properties" should've been created, containing a file called "launchSettings.json";